tlivings/enjoi/README.md

 ### Schema Support

-`enjoi` is built against json-schema v4, but does not support all of json-schema.
+`enjoi` does not support all of json-schema.

-Here is a list of some missing keyword support still being worked on:
+Here is a list of some known missing keyword support still being worked on:

 - `object:patternProperties` - unsupported due to Joi limitations.

+Please file issues for other unsupported features.

 ### API